henryz2004/Java_Avalanche_ML/README.md

 Initially, this started as a small project for personal experimentation with AI, but as it grew, I started seriously considering publishing it as a Machine Learning package for Java.
 There aren't many satisfactory ones out there.
 It never reached that final goal, but it did become a wealth of implementations for common ML algorithms.
 Implementing it all was a great exercise for me.

+## What can it DO?
+* Linear Regression
+    - Simple
+    - Multiple
+* Clustering
+    - K-means
+    - Hierarchical
+* ML/DL (Neural Nets)
+    - Convolutional Neural Nets
+    - Dense/MLP/Artificial Neural Nets
+    - Genetic Algoirthms
+    - Q-Learning
+* Matrix operations and other Math functions

 ## Installation
-The complete package is under /src/avalanche, so as long as you download that and move it into your porject, you should be able to use it like any other Java package.
+The complete package is under [/src/avalanche](/src/avalanche), so as long as you download that and move it into your porject, you should be able to use it like any other Java package.

 ## Documentation
 Sorry.
 This project's documentation is certainly not up to tier.
-However, using the source code and the tests that are included in the /src directory, it should be relatively easy to figure out some functionality.
+However, using the source code and the tests that are included in the [/src](/src) directory, it should be relatively easy to figure out some functionality.
 Generally, the design is based on creating an instance of the algorithm that you want to use, and then fitting the data with it.

 ## License
 This project is licensed under the MIT License.
 You can find more information in the [LICENSE.md](LICENSE.md) file.